 That is why I want to start by establishing and building this online base for readers, before implementing more great ideas.

-Lara is a 22 years old, books enthusiast who loves sharing her love for books online, aspiring writer, blogger of all things & lover of life.
+Lara is a twenty-something, literary enthusiast who loves sharing her love for books online, an aspiring writer, blogger of all things & lover of life.
 Born and raised in Lagos, Nigeria.
 She is also in love with her smol doggo Benz.

 Lara’s Facebook page is linked to her personal book blog, where she writes her bookish reviews & talks, shares her favourite songs and life updates.

 Lara has a Twitter account, where you can keep up to date with her random mumbling and shenanigans, such as posts on… you guessed it books!

 Lara calls it Bookstagram because on here you’ll find aesthetically pleasing pictures she takes of her books as well as mini-reviews & life updates.